 I believe the Lord created each of us to be in community with others.

-However I have also seen the struggles of wanting more for my friends than they wanted for themselves.
+However, I have also seen the struggles of wanting more for my friends than they wanted for themselves.
 I’ve watched friends go down a dangerous path and align themselves with people who meant them no good.
-I’ve seen the struggles of praying from a distant while yearning for more closeness.
+I’ve seen the struggles of praying from a distance while yearning for more closeness.

 I’ve seen both sides of the spectrum but yet the truth remains the same.
 The people you align with can either strengthen you or cause you to completely get off track.